msillano/ArduinoLinuxSerial/README.md

   ## see also

      Using ArduinoLinuxSerial the Master is php, and you need the serial driver (uses devices like /dev/ACMx or /dev/USBx).

-     Using USBphpTunnel (https://github.com/msillano/USBphpTunnel) the master is Arduino, and the Android app uses ports like /dev/bus/dev/00X/00Y, so you don't need serial driver.
+     Using USBphpTunnel (https://github.com/msillano/USBphpTunnel) the master is Arduino, and the Android app uses ports like /dev/bus/dev/00X/00Y, so you don't need the serial driver.